2010 AAA Texas 500

-The 2010 AAA Texas 500 was a NASCAR Sprint Cup Series stock car race that was held on November 7, 2010, at Texas Motor Speedway in Fort Worth, Texas.
+The 2010 AAA Texas 500 was a NASCAR Sprint Cup Series race that was held on November 7, 2010, at Texas Motor Speedway in Fort Worth, Texas.
 Contested over 334 laps, it was the thirty-fourth race during the 2010 NASCAR Sprint Cup Series season and the eighth race in the Chase for the Sprint Cup.
 The race was won by Denny Hamlin of the Joe Gibbs Racing team.
 Matt Kenseth finished second, and Mark Martin clinched third.

 There were nine cautions and thirty-five lead changes among fourteen different drivers throughout the course of the race.
 It was Hamlin's eighth win in the 2010 season, and his second at Texas Motor Speedway.
 The result moved him to first in the Drivers' Championship, 33 points ahead Jimmie Johnson in second.
 Chevrolet maintained its lead in the Manufacturers' Championship, 40 ahead of Toyota and 91 ahead of Ford, with two races remaining in the season.
 A total of 156,000 people attended the race.

 Report

 Background

 Texas Motor Speedway, the race track where the race was held.

-Texas Motor Speedway is one of ten intermediate to hold NASCAR races; the others are Atlanta Motor Speedway, Kansas Speedway, Chicagoland Speedway, Darlington Raceway, Homestead Miami Speedway, New Hampshire Motor Speedway, Kentucky Speedway, Las Vegas Motor Speedway, and Charlotte Motor Speedway.
+Texas Motor Speedway is one of ten intermediate to hold NASCAR races.
 The standard track at Texas Motor Speedway is a four-turn quad-oval track that is 1.5 mi long.
 The track's turns are banked at twenty-four degrees, while the front stretch, the location of the finish line, is five degrees.
 The back stretch, opposite of the front, also has a five degree banking.
 The racetrack has seats for 191,122 spectators.

 Before the race, Jimmie Johnson led the Drivers' Championship with 6,149 points, and Denny Hamlin stood in second with 6,135 points.
 Kevin Harvick followed in third with 6,111 points, 169 ahead of Jeff Gordon and 192 ahead of Kyle Busch in fourth and fifth.
 Carl Edwards with 5,902 was seventy points ahead of Tony Stewart, as Matt Kenseth with 5,825 points, was twenty-six ahead of Kurt Busch, and twenty-eight in front of Jeff Burton.
 Greg Biffle and Clint Bowyer was eleventh and twelfth with 5,788 and 5,788 points.
 In the Manufacturers' Championship, Chevrolet was leading with 245 points, forty-five points ahead of their rival Toyota.
 Ford, with 152 points, was twenty-three points ahead of Dodge in the battle for third.
 Kurt Busch was the race's defending champion.